-An Art – Taken together, philosophy (as a thinking activity & way of life) is an art.
+Together, philosophy (as a thinking activity & way of life), is an art.

-Philosophy aims to improve the quality of our lives.
-In its commitment to “follow reason where reason guides” & “get closer to the truth about a matter,” it strives to do this by helping to clarify and answer matters of thought (ideas, concepts, emotions, etc.) & action (behavior).
-In other words, it aims to help us remain open to the world and understand what we think & why and, further, whether or not our thoughts are philosophically justified.
+In its commitment to “follow reason where reason guides” & “get closer to the truth about a matter,” philosophy helps us clarify and answer matters of thought (ideas, concepts, emotions, etc.) & action (behavior).
+In other words, philosophy helps us remain open to the world and understand what we think & why and, further, whether or not our thoughts are philosophically justified.
 It also helps us translate these (conceptual) activities into practical terms (actions/behavior) so that we can structure our lives in ways that help to promote health & happiness and and enrich our lives (and the lives of others) in meaningful ways.

 What is Philosophical Sensitivity?

-Philosophical sensitivity is “the development of a general capacity to engage in questioning and reflection about the…questions underlying the human condition and the world in which we live.
-It is a kind of ‘perceptual capacity’ — in the Aristotelian sense of a natural faculty that can be developed over time and with training.
+“The development of a general capacity to engage in questioning and reflection about the…questions underlying the human condition and the world in which we live.
+It is a kind of ‘perceptual capacity’ — in the Aristotelian sense of a natural faculty that can be developed over time and with training.”

 Philosophical sensitivity is like a pair of eyeglasses that allow you to pick up on the philosophical dimensions of life that you would not have without putting them on.
 This “perceptual capacity or faculty” is important and integral to embracing philosophy as “a thinking activity, an art, and way of life.”
 It is necessary but not sufficient for the latter, which has the distinguishing feature of pushing further by demanding that one never take these glasses off.

-So how do we cultivate philosophical sensitivity and set up ourselves up with a pair of philosophical glasses that will help us — should we take heed to the imperative to follow reason where reason guides — embrace philosophy as “a thinking activity, an art, and a way of life?”
+So how do we cultivate philosophical sensitivity?
 In two words: practice & training.
 “You got to lace up and get in the game!”
 There are a number of ways to do this.
-Here are some examples (offered by J.M.
-Lone):
+Here are some examples offered by Jana Mohr Lone.